aces/Loris/docs/CodingStandards.md

 - Javascript should go into `modules/js/`
 - Any newly written Javascript should pass ESLint with default options.

-# SQL:
+# SQL
-- Prepared statements (`$db->pselect()` rather than `$db->select()`) MUST be used for any statements which involve user input.
+* Prepared statements MUST be used for any statements which involve user input.
-- You must never use string concatenation (such as the example below) to create an SQL statement as this is a serious security risk.
+* You must never use string concatenation (such as the example below) to create an SQL statement as this is a serious security risk. i.e.
+**Don't do the following:**:
 ```mysql
 "SELECT abc FROM table WHERE field1='" + $_REQUEST['val'] + '"';
 ```
-- ANSI join syntax:
+ANSI join syntax:
 ```mysql
 "table1 t1 JOIN table2 t2 ON(conditions)"
 ```